electricjones/air-lang/README.md

 ```
 1 + 1 - (2 + 1 + (3 - 2)) + 12
 ```
 Evaluates to `10`.
 The expression is evaluated from the innermost parentheses outward.
+No operator precedence.

 ### Supported Operators
 - `+`